Alisl001/wms-project-1/README.md

-# wms-project-1
+# wms_backend
-Project 1 in 3rd year ITE
+The backend for project 1 (warehouse management system) in the ITE at Damascus University.